VogelerLab/guides/Intro_to_Git_and_GitHub/GitHub_Tutorial.md

 You could either use GitHub to bring your personal branch up to date by initiating a pull request and accepting the merge or in Git Bash
 `git remote add upstream git://github.com/VogelerLab/CMSLidarProcessing.git`

+## Updating your forked branch so it is even with VogelerLab

+After you initiate a pull request, and your changes have been successful merged into the VogelerLab repo, you will notice that the forked repo on your personal account is behind by 1 commit (it's behind because the act of merging during your pull request initiated a new commit).
+Or after some time, the repo on your personal GithHub page might be behind because other lab members have updated the VogelerLab version.
+These instructions are based on https://stackoverflow.com/questions/7244321/how-do-i-update-a-github-forked-repository

+We can update your personal GitHub repo by using the "rebase" command.
+Here's how you can rebase using the Git Bash.

+Clone your personal GitHub repo to your local machine.  `git clone https://github.com/pafekety/GLRI.git`

+Add a remote that named upstream that "points" to the VogelerLab repo.  `git remote add upstream https://github.com/VogelerLab/GLRI.git`

+Check for changes.   `git fetch upstream`

+Make sure you are on the main branch.  `git checkout main`

+Rebase your *local* repo.  `git rebase upstream/main`

+Update the personal GitHub repo.  `git push -f origin main`